Someone Almost Stole a Travel Booking Startup's Domain Through Social Engineering

 • Account email was a personal Gmail, not company domain

-• We hadn't reviewed registrar security settings in years
+• The team hadn't reviewed registrar security settings in years

 The Recovery Timeline